ChrisWhealy/DistributedSystemNotes/Lecture 15.md

 This is pretty ironic (and amusing) really because proposer <code>P<sub>2</sub></code> now has no choice over what value to propose.
 It is constrained to propose the one value upon which consensus was most recently reached!
 So, the fact that it wants to send out its own proposal is somewhat redundant, because the only value it can propose is one upon which consensus has already been reached...

 So, now we must revise rule 3 given above.
-Previously we stated
+Previously we stated:

 >  When the proposer has received `promise` messages from a majority of messages for a particular proposal number `n`, it sends an `accept(n,val)` message to a majority of acceptors containing both the agreed proposal number `n`, and the value `val` that it wishes to propose.